 Even if you buy on “Black Friday.”
 I can’t say I’ve ever understood Black Friday — I mean, you still have a month to buy.
 Unless your goal is that toy or gadget that will sell out, you’ve got plenty of time.
 Most of the frenzy is concocted by the retailers for their own benefit.
 And the irony is not lost on me that on Thursday folks celebrate being thankful for what they already have, then on Friday they frantically buy more more more.
 The fact that the purchases are gifts for others helps make up for it a little, I suppose.

 With all these things in mind, I want to encourage you consider the following in your holiday shopping this year:

 Don’t start early — The big retailers are trying to get people to start shopping Thursday evening.
-Walmart, Sears and Toys R Us are opening Thursday at 8 p.m.; Target at 9.
-And Kmart will be open during the day.
 Do not do this.
 I don’t care what sales they’re offering.
 Boycott it.
 Keep Thanksgiving as the family and gratitude-oriented holiday it is meant to be.
 Thanksgiving evening is meant for recuperating from an L-tryptophan and carb-induced coma and watching sports or playing board games at home.
-If you must go out, go see Life of Pi with family or friends — here’s my review.
+If you must go out, go see a movie or show with family or friends.